Making a Will for LGBT Individuals Has Legal Complexities

 Challenges LGBT Couples Face in Estate Planning and Inheritance

-According to the Intestate Succession Act of Singapore that frames all the rules related to intestacy, all assets of a heterosexual and married person passes to their legal spouse, adopted or legitimate kids, as well as, other blood relatives upon his/her death even though the person concerned had not left a Will.
+According to the Intestate Succession Act of Singapore that frames all the rules related to intestacy, all assets of a heterosexual and married person passes to their legal spouse, adopted or legitimate kids, as well as, other blood relatives upon his/her death.
+This applies even when the person has not left a Will.

 However, an LGBT couple does not enjoy any such inheritance rights in Singapore.
 These instances happen on the event that one of them passing away without a will.
 Although they would have stayed together for several years and had been in love in the same way as any heterosexual couples in the country, the government apparently overlooks it.